bartificer/programming-by-stealth/docs/pbs56.md

 ## PBS 55 Challenge Solution

-The challenge set at the end of [the previous instalment](https://bartificer.net/pbs55) was to continue to improve the recipes we’ve been working on over the last few instalments.
+The challenge set at the end of [the previous instalment](https://pbs.bartificer.net/pbs55) was to continue to improve the recipes we’ve been working on over the last few instalments.

 The first part of the challenge was to convert the page header to a display heading.
-I chose to break my title into two parts, a main part, and a sub-title using the `<small>` tag:
+I chose to break my title into two parts, a main part, and a subtitle using the `<small>` tag:

 ```html
 <h1 class="display-1 sticky-top bg-white border-bottom">Roasted Cucumber<br> <small class="text-muted">with Red Onion &amp; Dill</small></h1>